40+ of the Most Amazing Museums in North Carolina (for ALL Ages!)

 Read More: Things to Do in Concord and Cabarrus County

-North Carolina Museum of Art (Raleigh)
+North Carolina Museum of Art

 The perfect place to start a date night, the NCMA has a free permanent collection as well as impressive past exhibitions like Ansel Adams, Georgia O’Keeffe, and You Are Here.

 Wear some comfortable walking shoes and visit The Ann and Jim Goodnight Museum Park trails, which connect to the Capital Area Greenway.
-We shared more about the museum, its backstory, and why keep coming back here.
+We shared more about the museum, its backstory, and why we keep coming back here.

 Read More: Date Night in Raleigh

-North Carolina Museum of History (Raleigh)
+North Carolina Museum of History

-NC Museum of History Raleigh
+NC Museum of History Closure Begins in 2024

 Free and open every day, North Carolina Museum of History has exhibits on the Tar Heel State, NC Sports Hall of Fame and a replica of Raleigh’s 1920s J.C.
 Brantley Drugstore.

-These wonderful exhibits make the museum special on their own, but the temporary and special exhibits boost this one near the top of our favorite museums in North Carolina.
+These wonderful exhibits make the Raleigh museum special on their own, but the temporary and special exhibits boost this one near the top of our favorite museums in North Carolina.

-NC Museum of Natural Sciences (Raleigh)
+NC Museum of Natural Sciences

 The NC Museum of Natural Sciences is easy to recognize by the giant metal globe exterior.
 On the inside, it is filled with beautifully curated exhibits and houses creatures that live in North Carolina.